 What is a lipid layer and why is it needed?

 The outermost layer of the epidermis (skin) is called the stratum corneum.
-He got this name due to the shape of his cells - they are with spikes that look like horns.
-There are no nuclei in these cells, but there is a protein called keratin and nothing else.
-The stratum corneum protects our skin from the effects of the external environment and does not allow the water of our body to evaporate freely into space, that is, it saves us from dehydration.
-The surface of the stratum corneum is covered with a water-lipid mantle or lipid layer (barrier).
-Violation of this barrier by cosmetics and the environment leads to hypersensitivity, dryness and tightness, itching, allergies and flaking of the skin.
+It got this name due to the shape of its cells - they have thorns like horns.
+These cells have no nuclei, but there is a protein called keratin and nothing else.
+The stratum corneum protects our skin from the effects of the external environment and does not allow the water of our body to freely evaporate into space, that is, it saves us from dehydration.
+The surface of the stratum corneum is covered with a water-lipid mantle or a lipid layer (barrier).
+Violation of this barrier by cosmetics and the environment leads to increased sensitivity, dryness and tightness, itching, allergies and flaking of the skin.

 The lipid layer is a mixture of sebum, sweat and exfoliating particles of the stratum corneum.
-It may seem that this is a terribly unhygienic muck, but in fact, this is a very necessary thing for the health of our skin, and indeed the whole organism.
+It may seem that this is terribly unhygienic muck, but in fact, it is a very necessary thing for the health of our skin, and indeed the whole organism.

 The lipid composition of the stratum corneum has nothing to do with sebum - neither in origin, nor in composition, nor in structure.
-Sebum is produced in the cells of the sebaceous glands.
-The stratum corneum lipids are synthesized in keratinocytes as they mature.
+Sebum is formed in the cells of the sebaceous glands.
+Stratum corneum lipids are synthesized in keratinocytes as they mature.

-The lipids (fats) of the protective layer are organized into stacked bilayers.
-These bilayers do not allow substances from the outside to penetrate into the skin, but allow oxygen to pass through.
+Lipids (fats) of the protective layer are organized in stacked bilayers.
+These bilayers do not allow substances from the outside to penetrate the skin, but they allow oxygen to pass through.

 Our ancestors, well, sooooo distant, lived in the water.
-Their skin separated the outer water from the inner.
+Their skin separated the external water from the internal one.
 When they crawled out (or were they thrown out by a wave?)
-On land, a mechanism was needed to separate the internal water and the gaseous environment of the air.
-This role was taken over by the lipid layer of the skin.
+On land, a mechanism was needed that separates the internal water and the gaseous environment of the air.
+This is the role that the lipid layer of the skin has taken on.
 The composition of the lipid layer is unique to the human body - it exists only on the skin.
-The pH of our lipid layer is in the range of 4.5-5.5.
-This is important indicator, because a change in Ph to a lower or higher side destroys the lipid layer.
-Any cosmetics, or rather the emulsifiers included in their composition, also partially destroy the lipid layer.
+The ph of our lipid layer is in the range of 4, 5-5, 5.
+This important indicator, because a change in Ph to the lower or higher side destroys the lipid layer.
+Any cosmetics, or rather emulsifiers, which are part of their composition, also partially destroy the lipid layer.

-It turns out, washing, using creams and cosmetics, we harm our skin?
+It turns out that by washing our face, using creams and cosmetics, we harm our skin?

 Yes and no. Yes, because any interference with natural processes affects our body in an unpredictable way.
-No, because we do not live in a natural environment and must adapt to its conditions.
-Our task in the process of skin care is to make sure that there are more pluses from care than minuses.
+No, because we do not live in a natural habitat and must adapt to its conditions.
+Our task in the process of skin care is to make sure that there are more advantages from care than disadvantages.

-To begin with, let's deal with cleansers and their effect on the lipid layer.
+First, let's look at cleansers and their effect on the lipid layer.

 Solid soap.

-The worst possible choice.
+Worst possible option.
 Its Ph is shifted to the alkaline side, that is, more than 7.
 It actively removes not only dirt, but also the lipid layer itself, from which the skin becomes dry and defenseless against the attack of bacteria and viruses.
-The natural protection of the skin from sunlight decreases, the likelihood of age spots increases.
+The natural protection of the skin from the sun's rays decreases, and the likelihood of the appearance of age spots increases.

-Liquid soap , it is also a hydrophilic cleaner or hydrophilic emulsion.
+Liquid soap , it is also a hydrophilic cleaner or a hydrophilic emulsion.
 Synthetic detergent, which includes petroleum products, oils, fats.
-Due to the presence of free fatty acids in it and the absence of alkali, it has less irritant effect on the skin.
-Hydrophilic cleaners consist of an aqueous and oily phase, to dissolve and remove various kinds pollution.
-The pH of such a product is 5.5, and corresponds to the Ph of the skin.
-Almost all hydrophilic cleaners contain SLS (sodium laurel sulfate), which acts quite aggressively on the skin, removing fats.
+Due to the presence of free fatty acids in it and the absence of alkali, it has less irritating effect on the skin.
+Hydrophilic cleaners are composed of water and oily phases to dissolve and remove different types pollution.
+The Ph of such a product is 5, 5, and corresponds to the Ph of the skin.
+Almost all hydrophilic cleaners contain SLS (sodium laurel sulfate), which is quite aggressive on the skin to remove oil.
 Only expensive cosmetic companies produce cleansing emulsions without SLS.

-Sometimes SLES (sodium loret sulfate) is used, this is when another ester chain is added to the SLS.
-Products containing SLES lather well and are less aggressive on the skin.
+Sometimes SLES (sodium loret sulfate) is used, this is when another ester chain has been added to the SLS.
+Products containing SLES foam well and are less aggressive to the skin.

-Hydrophilic emulsions with the addition of free fatty acids, this is what is sold with the inscription "Moisture - 25%".
-The problem is that moisturizing is actually out of the question.
-Such products simply leave a protective film on the skin, instead of a washed off lipid layer, to prevent water from evaporating.
+Hydrophilic emulsions with the addition of free fatty acids, this is what is sold with the label "Moisture - 25%".
+The problem is that hydration is actually out of the question.
+Such products simply leave a protective film on the skin instead of a washed off lipid layer to prevent water evaporation.

-You will have to wash your face, because in the conditions of the city, the “periodic table” that settles on our skin in a day destroys the lipid barrier faster than any soap.
+You will have to wash, because in the conditions of the city, the "periodic table" that settles on our skin per day destroys the lipid barrier faster than any soap.

-However, I do not get tired of repeating, washing - washing - strife.
-The most thorough washing for oily skin requires the use of soap with salicylic acid - it has an antiseptic effect, exfoliates dead cells of the stratum corneum and dries inflamed areas.
+However, I never tire of repeating, washing - washing - strife.
+The most thorough washing for oily skin requires the use of soap with salicylic acid - it has an antiseptic effect, exfoliates dead cells of the stratum corneum and dries out the inflamed areas.
 Morning wash for oily skin without significant problems, includes the use of lotion for oily skin and water.
 Or just lotion.

 For normal skin, the washing emulsion is used only in the most thorough washing.
-In the morning and just before going to bed, it is enough to wipe the skin with an alcohol-free lotion.
+In the morning and just before bed, it is sufficient to wipe the skin with an alcohol-free lotion.

-For dry skin - when thoroughly washing, use milk, and in the morning and before bedtime lotions that do not contain alcohol.
+For dry skin - use milk when washing thoroughly, and lotions that do not contain alcohol in the morning and before bedtime.

 What else is on the shelves besides soap?

-Soapy foaming cream - Designed to take care of problematic skin.
-Just like shaving foam, it is based on stearin soap.
-Usually there are added substances that have an anti-inflammatory effect.
+Foaming Soap Cream - designed to care problem skin...
+As well as shaving foam, it is based on stearic soap.
+Usually substances that have an anti-inflammatory effect are added there.

 Remember, the more transparent the consistency of the foam, the more aggressive it is.
 Foam for dry skin cannot be transparent!